V-VLAPS: Value-Guided Planning for Vision-Language-Action Models: Method

-We parameterize $V_\theta$ as a lightweight three-layer multilayer perceptron (MLP).
+We parameterize $V_\theta$ as a lightweight three-layer multilayer perceptron (MLP) with approximately $2.4$M parameters in total.
 The architecture is intentionally small compared to the underlying Octo model, so that evaluating the value head adds minimal overhead during planning.

 We train this value head on the dataset of readout–value pairs $\{(h_t, G_t)\}$.
 The training objective is to regress onto the Monte Carlo value targets $G_t$ using mean squared error: $\mathcal{L}(\theta) = \mathbb{E}_{(h_t, G_t)} \bigl[(V_\theta(h_t) - G_t)^2\bigr]$.